drostron/slamdata-docs/source/sql-squared-reference.rst

 Section 1 - Introduction
 ------------------------

-SQL² is a subset of ANSI SQL, designed for queries into NoSQL databases.
+SQL² is a subset of ANSI SQL.
+SQL² is designed for queries on NoSQL database systems.

-SQL² has support for every major SQL SELECT clause, such as ``AS``, ``WHERE``, ``JOIN``, ``GROUP BY``, ``HAVING``, ``LIMIT``, ``OFFSET``, ``CROSS``, etc. It also contains many standard SQL functions and operators.
+SQL² has support for every major SQL SELECT clause, such as ``AS``, ``WHERE``, ``JOIN``, ``GROUP BY``, ``HAVING``, ``LIMIT``, ``OFFSET``, ``CROSS``, and so on.
 It follows PostgreSQL where SQL dialects diverge.

 1.1 Data Types